Lifting Weights & NOT Seeing Results? 6 Likely Reasons WhyMar 25, 2021

 In order for changes to occur and progress to be made, you must understand how to implement proper progressions and strategic training protocols to achieve optimal results.

 There’s a reason high-performing athletes and competitors have coaches: no matter how dedicated and enthusiastic a person is, we all benefit from objectivity, accountability, and continuing education in the areas we want to improve.

-If you're ready to stop wasting your time and start seeing results, check out the Muscle Science For Women program: A 12-week program on the theory & application of strength & muscle-building.
+Ready to stop wasting your time and start seeing results?
+Check out the Muscle Science For Women program: A 12-week program on the theory & application of strength & muscle-building.

 Stay connected with news and updates!

 Join my weekly newsletter for free recipes, exercise tips, nutrition advice, and more fun stuff!

 Filter By:All Categories appetizers & snacks beef blog breakfast calories chicken & seafood desserts fat loss fitness program keto basics keto for women lab tests lifestyle lunch meal prep miniflex muscle science for women podcast podcast appearances pork & lamb recipes research/articles resources tips transformations vegetables & sides videos workout nutrition youtube